jsmith628/free-algebra/README.md

-Rust types for constructing free algebras over sets.
+Types for constructing free algebras over sets in the Rust programming language.

-# What even is a "Free Algebra"?
+## What even is a "Free Algebra"?

 In the context of this crate, the term "Algebra" refers to a range of mathematical constructions involving arithmetic operations, and the term "Free" refers to the nature of those